-NBC has recently muscled its way into the online streaming arena with its Peacock service – but if you don't live in the USA you won't be able to use it without a Peacock VPN.
+NBC has recently muscled its way into the online streaming arena with its Peacock service – but if you don't live in the USA you won't be able to watch without a Peacock VPN.
 That's because the best VPN will be able to virtually relocate you, tricking the geo-restrictions.

-Offering one of the most generous free tiers of any streaming service, Peacock has turned out to be genuinely great, and although it is ad supported you'll only see a maximum of five minutes of them an hour.
+Offering one of the most generous free tiers of any streaming service, Peacock has turned out to be an excellent service, and although it's ad supported, you'll only see a maximum of five minutes of them an hour.

-Drawing from NBC’s vast back catalogue and beyond, US residents and global VPN users alike will be able to watch shows like Parks and Rec, 30 Rock, SNL, Downton Abbey and many more, plus movies like Beetlejuice, American Sniper and, if you really want to, Snakes on a Plane – all for free.
+Drawing from NBC’s vast back catalogue and beyond, you'll be able to watch shows like Parks and Rec, 30 Rock, SNL, Downton Abbey and many more, plus movies like Beetlejuice, Men in Black, John Wick 1, 2 &3, and Despicable Me – all for free.